Do NOT eat dirt. Debunking the dangerous anti-hygiene misinformation spread by certain microbiologists and doctors.

 Poor hygiene, including dirt eating, is likely to increase the chance of someone picking up an infection/pathogen and thus needing/taking antibiotics.

-The tremendous amount of individual reports of antibiotics doing severe long-term harms makes it rational to question whether studies that show a “revert back to normal” some time after stopping, are adequately measuring the important things.
+The tremendous amount of individual reports of antibiotics doing severe long-term harm makes it rational to question whether studies that show a “revert back to normal” some time after stopping, are adequately measuring the important things.
 One example is Rifaximin, which is said to cause beneficial shifts in the gut microbiome to an increased bifido count.
-Yet many people on IBS forums report very similar, severe and long term detriments (including myself): https://archive.is/qgWWS
+Yet many people on IBS forums report very similar, severe, and long-term detriments (including myself): https://humanmicrobiome.info/sibo/#sibo-treatment

 FDA warns against “fluoroquinolone” class of antibiotics (2016): https://www.idstewardship.com/common-antibiotics-flagged-for-debilitating-toxicities/ “The warning was prompted by disabling and potentially irreversible side effects that have been tied to fluoroquinolone use”